 - ¼ cup apple cider vinegar

 - ¼ cup red wine vinegar or white vinegar

 - 1 tbsp. dried minced onion or 1 teaspoon onion powder

 - ¼ teaspoon ground cloves

 - ½ teaspoon oregano

 - 1 teaspoon salt

-- Heat oil and saute garlic until fragrant.
+- Heat oil over low heat, saute garlic until fragrant.

 - Add tomato puree and paste.

 - Cook until reduced and sauce thickens about 15-20 minutes.